FBI Director’s Removal Has Washington Abuzz

 Following Comey’s firing Tuesday night, Sen. Dianne Feinstein, D-Calif., said the president told her he let the FBI director go to fix the “mess” at the agency.

-This immediately inspired Democrats to charge the Trump was attempting to hinder the agency’s investigation into his campaign’s ties to Russia.
+This immediately inspired Democrats to charge that Trump was attempting to hinder the agency’s investigation into his campaign’s ties to Russia.

 House Minority Leader Nancy Pelosi threatened to use a parliamentary maneuver to force a vote on a bill that would create an independent panel to investigate possible contacts between the Trump campaign and Russian officials.